This light, fragrant lime and cashew vegan rice pilaf is a lovely side dish, inspired…

 Assembly and Cooking

 - Spread the cheese on one side (top) and a thick layer of pesto on the other.
 Lay the tomatoes on the pesto and grind some fresh pepper on them if you like.

-- Heat your grill or pan to medium hot.
+- Heat your grill or pan to medium heat.
 Too hot and the bread will burn before the center starts to get hot.
-Too cool and the inside won’t be warm.
+Too cool, and the inside won’t be warm.

 - Place the top on and transfer to the grill or panini pan.

-- We use a little bit of spray oil either on the loaf or the grill to help with the “crunch”.
+- We use a little spray oil on the loaf or the grill to help with the “crunch.”

 vegan pesto panini on cutting board, ready to serve